Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Holographic dual of the standard cosmology

-A typical black hole solution is one of the examples for the black hole-like geometry.
-If a bulk field is localized at the center of the five-dimensional AdS space, the localized matter allows a black hole solution \be \la{Ansatz:metricfactor} f_k (r) = 1 + k \fr{R^2}{r^2} - \fr{m}{r^{4}} , \ee where $m$ is the mass of the black hole.
-According to the holographic renormalization, the black hole mass is associated with the boundary stress tensor.
-The energy density and pressure are proportional to $N^2 m$ where $N$ indicates the rank of the gauge group.
+Above, we showed that the braneworld model can realize the standard cosmology with the metric ansatz \eq{ansatz:generalmetricfactor} and identification \eq{Result:relationw}.
+We ask what the origin of the identification \eq{Result:relationw} is and how a bulk field is associated with the matter content of the standard cosmology.
+From now on, we discuss how we can obtain the identification \eq{Result:relationw} in the braneworld moving in the $p$-brane gas geometry.
+Before discussing a $p$-brane gas geometry, we first consider a black hole solution, which is one of the examples for a $p$-brane gas geometry.
+If a bulk field is localized at the center of the five-dimensional AdS space, it allows a black hole \be \la{Ansatz:metricfactor} f_k (r) = 1 + k \fr{R^2}{r^2} - \fr{m}{r^{4}} , \ee where $m$ is the mass of the black hole.
+According to the holographic renormalization, the black hole mass is associated with the stress tensor of a boundary matter.
+The energy density and pressure are proportional to $N^2 m$ where $N$ is the rank of the gauge group.
 In this case, the $N^2$ dependence is associated with the degrees of freedom of an adjoint matter, like a gauge boson.
-Moreover, the boundary stress tensor is traceless with $w=1/3$, so that the adjoint matter must be massless.
-As a result, the black hole mass is related to the energy of the the massless adjoint matter living in the braneworld.
-The equation of state parameter $w=1/3$ is the value of the radiation in the standard cosmology \cite{Park:2020jio}.
+In addition, the boundary stress tensor is traceless with $w=1/3$, so that the adjoint matter must be massless.
+These results indicated that the black hole mass is related to the energy of the the massless adjoint field living in the braneworld.
+The equation of state parameter $w=1/3$, as expected, corresponds to the value of the radiation in the standard cosmology \cite{Park:2020jio}.